Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 totalCellCount = totalCellCount + Job.CellCount.Tables.Records.CellCount.First
 ```

-Meaning literally: Take the number in `totalCellCount` (initially zero), add the cellCount coming from the GA3 to it and set it bacck to `totalCellCount` variable.
+Meaning literally: Take the number in `totalCellCount` (initially zero), add the cellCount coming from the GA3 to it and set it back to `totalCellCount` variable.

 In order to understand the `Job.CellCount.Tables.Records.CellCount.First` term we can break it down into:
 - `Job.CellCount` part which represents the GA3 task named CellCount in this Job,